 It is a privilege to serve people who come to me seeking natural solutions to their health problems.
-From day one in chiropractic school, I have never looked back and recognize that it is a wonderful profession, one that fits my personality and skills very well.
+From day one in chiropractic school, I have never looked back and recognized that it is a wonderful profession, one that fits my personality and skills very well.
+I am pleased to be your chiropractor in Santa Barbara, CA!

 I am married to a wonderful wife Marcia (who happens to be a pharmacist – it made for most interesting discussions while we were dating) and we have four children.
 Our eldest is a girl followed by three boys.
 In my spare time, as president for many years, I attend to the needs of our local synagogue.
 For hobbies, I enjoy hiking the beautiful mountains of Santa Barbara and playing tennis.
 Several years back, my daughter and I got in pretty good shape and climbed to the top of Mount Whitney and now we are preparing to once again summit Mount Whitney later this year.